You may have problems with leaking breasts and feel like you have an oversupply of breast milk. If so, you may want to try block feeding.

 Expressing your breast milk

-With block feeding, you are allowing one breast to remain full.
+With block feeding, one breast remains full.
 If you feel pain or are uncomfortably full, try expressing the full breast a little for comfort.
 This will help to avoid any problems like blocked ducts or mastitis.
-A blocked duct is more likely if milk isn’t being removed fully enough.
+A blocked duct is more likely if milk is not being removed fully enough.

 How block feeding helps oversupply